 It is okay!

 Just grab the guidebook and start crafting because the only way to learn how to do something, is to do it!
+It will be your own version of Cricut for dummies (who thought that line of book titles was a good idea?!).

 You’re going to do learn all about your Cricut by practicing.
 Start your first project and learn along the way.